wateraccounting/wa/docs/ManualWA.md

 ![](figs/environment_variables.png)

-Edit the "path" variable under the system variables box and add the paths of the executables if they are not there yet.
-Make sure you do not remove the original paths in the "path" environment.
+Edit the "Path" variable under the system variables box and add the paths of the executables if they are not there yet.
+Make sure you do not remove the original paths in the "Path" environment.
 You can separate the paths with a semi-colon (;) sign.

 ![](figs/edit_system_variables.png)

 ### <a name="How to install all the necessary Python modules"></a>How to install all the necessary Python modules